Tilak1028-st/Tasky/README.md

    ```
 5. Build and run the app on your simulator or device.

 ## Usage
 1. **Home Screen:** View and manage tasks.
 2. **Add Task:** Tap the FAB to add a new task.
+The task will be automatically added to the Apple Calendar, and a push notification will be scheduled for the selected time.
 3. **Edit Task:** Select a task to view details and edit.
+Changes will be reflected in the Apple Calendar, and the push notification will be updated accordingly.
+4. **Delete Task:** Delete a task from the Task Manager, and it will be removed from the Apple Calendar, and the associated push notification will be canceled.
-4. **Calendar:** Navigate to the Calendar screen to view tasks by date.
+5. **Calendar:** Navigate to the Calendar screen to view tasks by date.
-5. **Dashboard:** Navigate to the Dashboard screen to see task statistics.
+6. **Dashboard:** Navigate to the Dashboard screen to see task statistics.
+7. **Location-Based Reminders:** Tasks with location-based reminders will trigger a reminder in the Apple Reminders app when the user enters the specified location.
+8. **Push Notifications:** Users will receive push notifications from the Task Manager at the selected time for each task, reminding them to complete the task.

 ## Design Choices and Trade-offs
 - **UIKit and MVC:** Chosen for their stability and extensive documentation, making the app more maintainable and familiar to many iOS developers.
 - **Core Data:** Provides a powerful local storage solution that supports complex queries and relationships.
+- **EventKit Framework:** Used for seamless integration with the Apple Calendar and Reminders app, providing a native experience for users.
+- **UserNotifications Framework:** Used for scheduling and handling push notifications, ensuring timely reminders for tasks.
 - **Third-Party Libraries:** Selected for their reliability and ease of use, enhancing the app's functionality without significant overhead.
 - **CI/CD with GitHub Actions:** Ensures efficient development workflows, allowing for continuous integration and delivery.

 ## Conclusion
 The Smart Task Manager app is designed to provide a robust and user-friendly task management solution.
+With its seamless integration with the Apple Calendar and Reminders app, users can manage their tasks efficiently, receive location-based reminders, and get timely push notifications for their tasks.
 By leveraging modern iOS development practices and tools, the app ensures a smooth and efficient user experience.
 For further details and to view the source code, visit the [GitHub repository](https://github.com/yourusername/smart-task-manager).

 ## Demo Video
-Watch the [demo video](https://drive.google.com/file/d/1AuyUgUYXG71--WRxM2diidDDgIpv1-tW/view?usp=sharing) to see the app in action.
+Watch the [demo video](https://drive.google.com/file/d/1JCkHnxZJEIkkDVDsVI5bqxLQnt0JNyUl/view?usp=sharing) to see the app in action.

 ---